levicherrin/aws-web-hosting/README.md

 ![Website Architecture](docs/Architecture.jpg)

-## Deep Dive
+## The Basics Walkthrough
 This section will cover the implementation of each phase in enough detail for anyone following along and getting their hands dirty.

-Every button click will not be captured as the AWS management console is pretty easy to follow and service layouts in the AWS console change overtime anyway.
+Every button click or keystroke to accomplish a task will not be captured as the AWS console UI and AWS services change overtime.
+However, links to the appropriate AWS documentation and other useful content will be captured in the resources section.

 **NOTE**: Throughout each phase there are `my statements` which are placeholder values that must be replaced by the actual values specific to your deployment.
 Example below:

 `arn:aws:s3:::MY-BUCKET-NAME/*` ------SHOULD BE CHANGED TO------> `arn:aws:s3:::cool-website-123/*`

-TODOS:
-- master cfn template and adjust previous phases (CF baseline?)
-- add authentication and authorization phase(s)
-- add server-based hosting content
-- review IAM policy permisions for SES
-- review any best practices SES configuration
-- align order of iam statements throughout
-- review lambda proxy integration for contactForm

-## Phase1 - Getting up and Running
+## Phase1 - Getting up and Running ([CFN Template](cloudformation/phase1.json))
 Why: Quickly deploy a website with an unencrypted connection via HTTP

 What: